meraki/spark-operations-bot/README.md

 # Usage<a name="usage"/>

+There are several ways to run the bot.
+Use one of the methods below to start up the bot.
+Once it's running, you can start interacting with it!
+If you are in a 1:1 space with your bot, you can simply type either /health or /check <username>.
+If you are in a group, you will first need to @mention your bot, followed by /health or /check <username>.

+## Execute Locally<a name="local-run">

 The easiest way to use this module is to set a few environment variables.
 On Windows, use "set" instead of "export".
 See the ngrok section below if you do not have a web server already facing the Internet.
 These are the Environment variables that are required to run the bot itself (app.py):

 ```